Progressive Broadcasting System: Programming

-Billing its offerings as "The world's greatest daytime network radio programming," PBS made programming ("aimed primarily at the housewife") available to affiliates from 7 a.m. to 7 p.m. daily.
-Programs offered were much like those of other networks, "including an array of soap operas, quiz shows, children's features, variety shows and audience participation programs."
+Billing its offerings as "The world's greatest daytime network radio programming", PBS made programming ("aimed primarily at the housewife") available to affiliates from 7 a.m. to 7 p.m. daily.
+Programs offered were much like those of other networks, "including an array of soap operas, quiz shows, children's features, variety shows and audience participation programs".

-Public service
+Following is the program lineup with which PBS launched its operation.

-On December 15, 1950, President Harry S. Truman proclaimed "the existence of a state of national emergency."
+On December 15, 1950, President Harry S. Truman proclaimed "the existence of a state of national emergency".
 Afterward, PBS officials sent a letter to approximately 60 agencies and departments of the federal government saying that "its program lines [would be] kept open until 11 p.m. and offering those evening hours to the government for any messages or programs which PBS can take to its member stations in support of defense and emergency activities."

-Initial program lineup

-The following is the lineup of programs with which PBS launched its operation.